-- Make sure the shelf is positioned properly inside the microwave to prevent damage to the oven from arcing, - Do not use a microwave browning dish on the shelf.
+- Make sure the shelf is positioned properly inside the microwave to prevent damage to the oven from arcing. - Do not use a microwave browning dish on the shelf.
 The shelf could overheat. - Do not use the oven with the shelf on the microwave floor.
-This could damage the microwave. - Use pot holders when handling the shelf it may be hot. - Do not use the shelf when cooking popcorn. - Do not use the shelf with Sensor Cooking or Reheat.
+This could damage the microwave. - Use pot holders when handling the shelfit may be hot. - Do not use the shelf when cooking рорсоги. - Do not use the shelf with Sensor Cooking or Reheat.

-Food microwaves best when placed on the turntable.
+Food microwaves best when placed on the turntable or on the shelf in the lower position.